secretstartups/handbook/support/workflows/customer_emergencies_workflows.html.md

 A customer may be blocked because they've exceeded their storage quota.

 1. Advise them to purchase additional storage
-1. As a courtesy, someone with GitLab.com admin can override the storage limit on a group.
+1. In cases where a customer is unable to complete a purchase because of a defect or outage, as a courtesy, someone with GitLab.com admin can override the storage limit on a group.

 ## US Federal on-call